OpenFreeEnergy/gufe/src/gufe/visualization/README.md

 is frozen at the moment the link was made, and a solvated `AlchemicalNetwork` will not fit in a URL.
 Appended `inputs` take priority over anything baked into the frame, which is what makes that form work at all.

+### The standalone file

+`build_html()` is the only one that does not load a framejs.io URL at all: it inlines `code.js` into a `<script type="module">` and the payload into a JSON block, and appends a bootstrap that hands one to the other.
+The frame reads a global `root`, so a classic `<script>` — which runs before any deferred module — sets that up first.

+By default the page still fetches RDKit / 3Dmol / d3 from their CDNs when it is opened, and only the ones the view actually needs; that keeps it around 130 kB.
+A view whose engine cannot be reached degrades rather than dies (a solvent card loses its 2D depiction and keeps its chips and schematic).

+`self_contained=True` inlines the engines too, through `window.__gufeEngines` —
+the hook `code.js`'s three loaders check before they fetch anything.
+That is what makes the page work with no network whatsoever, at a cost of about 10 MB, nearly all of it RDKit's WebAssembly binary (which rides along as a `data:` URL, because with `RDKit_minimal.js` inlined there is no neighbouring file for it to find).

 **Inputs may be content or a URL to content**, and the frame accepts both:
 `asText()` / `asObject()` fetch a whitespace-free `http(s)://` string and use